justinmk/vim-dirvish/README.md

 For each independent invocation of FileBeagle, it remembers the entry which you last selected in each directory as your enter or leave directories.
-Each time you return to a directory that you have visited before, the cursor is automatically placed at the entry which you selected the last time you visited that directory.
+Each time you return to a directory that you have visited before, the cursor is automatically placed at the entry which you selected the just before leaving that directory.
 This means that you can quickly traverse up and down a directory chain by typing "`-`" and/or "`<ENTER>`".
 Use "`-`" to move up and up, until you get to the root, and then "`<ENTER>`" to drill seamlessly back